SterlingVix/newsaggregator/README.md

 ## Usage

-> Well, first you need to log in…
+> Well, first you need to log in...

 ## Requirements